openstack/taskflow/doc/source/jobs.rst

 **Board type**: ``'redis'``

-Uses `redis`_ to provide the jobboard capabilities and semantics by using a redis hash datastructure and individual job ownership keys (that can optionally expire after a given amount of time).
+Uses `redis`_ to provide the jobboard capabilities and semantics by using a redis hash data structure and individual job ownership keys (that can optionally expire after a given amount of time).

 .. note::